rbms-bsc/DCRMR/_pages/Edition/Statement-of-responsibility-relating-to-named-revision-of-edition.md

 ## 3.25.3 General rule

-<a name="3.25.3.1">3.25.3.1</a> Transcribe a statement of responsibility relating to a named revision of an edition as such as instructed in [Transcription](/DCRMR/general-rules/Transcription/).

-<a name="3.25.3.2">3.25.3.2</a>  Transcribe such statements of responsibility according to the instructions for [Statement of responsibility relating to an edition](/DCRMR/edition/Statement-of-responsibility-relating-to-edition/) (see [3.23.3.1](/DCRMR/edition/Statement-of-responsibility-relating-to-edition/#3.23.3.1)).
+<a name="3.25.3.1">3.25.3.1</a> Transcribe a Statement of responsibility relating to a named revision of an edition according to the instructions in [Statement of responsibility relating to an edition](/DCRMR/edition/Statement-of-responsibility-relating-to-edition/).

 >**Example:**
 ><CITE>the introduction revised and amended by Samuel Webber, A.M.
 Hollis Prof. of Math. and Nat.
 Philos. in the University of Cambridge</CITE>